-Recusal: An action taken by a judge to disqualify or withdraw themself from a case where their impartiality might be questioned.
+Recusal: An action taken by a judge or other court official to disqualify or withdraw him/herself from a case where their impartiality might be questioned.

 Release Hearing: A hearing to determine whether to grant and on what basis to grant an incarcerated or accused defendant limited, temporary or permanent release (i.e., work release or temporary release for family emergency, medical treatment, vocational training, to attend legal proceedings, etc).
 (See Accused, Defendant, Hearing and Proceeding.)